ktorz-net/hacka-py/README.md

 - [ludii](https://ludii.games) "a general game system designed to play, evaluate and design a wide range of games" (JAVA)
 - [pommerman](https://www.pommerman.com) an hackable Bomberman game (Python)
 - [codingame](https://www.codingame.com) web-based environment for *NPC* development (complete solution for one file codes).
+- [Roblox](https://corp.roblox.com) an online game platform and game creation system that allows users to program games and play games created by other users.

 ## License